slsa-framework/slsa/docs/spec/v1.0/faq.md

 instead of individuals' machines and workstations.
 Its use has also been replaced outside of the requirements as it relates to the build platform.

-## Q: How does SLSA and SLSA Provenance related to SBOM?
+## Q: How does SLSA and SLSA Provenance relate to SBOM?

 [Software Bill of Materials (SBOM)] are a frequently recommended tool for increased software supply chain rigor.
 An SBOM is typically focused on